 < or >

 He says, “Give thanks to the Lord, for he is good.”

 You say, “His mercy endures forever.”

-We have confessions on Tuesdays at 6:00 pm in the rectory chapel, and Saturdays at 4:00 pm in room 101B in the front office of the school.
+We have confessions before every weekend mass.
 Appointments may also be made by contacting Fr.
 Marco directly, 801-253-6031.

 Act of Contrition